-In this lab, we'll investigate the Secure Sockets Layer (SSL) protocol, focusing on the SSL records sent over a TCP connection.
+In this assignment, we'll investigate the Secure Sockets Layer (SSL) protocol, focusing on the SSL records sent over a TCP connection.
 We'll do so by analyzing a trace of the SSL records sent between your host and an e-commerce server.
 We'll investigate the various SSL record types as well as the fields in the SSL messages.
-You may want to review Section 8.6 in the text.1
+You may want to review Section 8.6 in the reading on SSL.